THE AMAZING SPIDER-MAN

 It is usually the role of a sequel in a superhero series to keep upping the number of super-villains.
 Most sequels when they get to at least the second and certainly the third entry feature two, if not more, super-villains a trend that began with Batman Returns (1992) and went absurd with Batman Forever (1995).
 One has gotten so used to this by now that it is a surprise that The Amazing Spider-Man only opts for a single villain Curt Connors aka The Lizard.
 Unfortunately for the film, The Lizard is not a particularly interesting villain.
 Take Spider-Man out of the story and all that you would be left with would be a formulaic mad scientist/monster movie made for the Syfy Channel.
 The special effects for the lizard transformation and amok are nothing particularly special.
 Still, The Amazing Spider-Man is a good start and one looks forward to more from this particular take on the comic-book.

 Andrew Garfield, Emma Stone and Marc Webb returned with a sequel The Amazing Spider-Man 2 (2014).
-With the box-office disappointment of the latter, we are next due for a yet another reboot of the series that goes back to Peter Parkers high school years with Spider-Man: Homecoming (2017), featuring Tom Holland.
+With the box-office disappointment of the latter, we then received yet another reboot of the series that goes back to Peter Parkers high school years with Spider-Man: Homecoming (2017), featuring Tom Holland.
 Hollands Spider-Man also merged with the Marvel Cinematic Universe in Captain America: Civil War (2016).

 (Nominee for Best Actor (Andrew Garfield) at this sites Best of 2012 Awards).